napsetsre/culture/README.md

 ### Retention Cost
 This shows how much effort you are expending on a persona's success to keep them committed and engaged.

+### Feedback
+This is the most common metric you would ever receive to measure the health of a persona.

+### Satisfaction
+This is another metric where you ask a persona to rate their experience with the transfermation.

 ## References
 [MEASUREMENT METHODS](https://mealdprostarter.org/measurement-methods/)